Adhin37/avatar/readme.md

 For issues and questions:

 1. Check the troubleshooting section above
+2. Run the setup validation: `python backend/setup_script.py`
-2. Search existing GitHub issues
+3. Search existing GitHub issues
-3. Create a new issue with:
+4. Create a new issue with:
    - System information
    - Browser details
    - Console error messages